solaris-games/solaris/wiki/specialists.md

 By default, specialists require specialist tokens.
 You can change this setting to make specialists require credits instead.

+### Specialist Monthly Bans

+In **official games**, 3 specialists are banned from each pool (star and carrier), this resets on the 1st of every month.
+Check the game settings before joining an official game to see which specialists are banned and adapt your strategy and tactical play to gain an edge.

 ## Star Specialists

 | Icon                                                                                                                                   | Specialist Name          | Effect     | Tokens  | Credits |